CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

 - Two main types of virtual memory managment
     1) paging
+        - Memory is divided into fixed-sized pages (in logical memory) and fixed-sized frames (in physical memory).
+        - Eliminates external fragmentation but can cause internal fragmentation.
     2) Segmentation
         - Segmentation is a memory management technique that divides a program into segments, improving performance and reducing internal fragmentation.
         - Segments are not of equal size and are loaded into memory at runtime
+        - Memory is divided into variable-sized segments based on logical divisions like functions, data, stack, etc.
+        - Allows better program structure and supports modularity but can lead to external fragmentation.

 - Virtual memeory
     - Virtual memory is a memory management technique that creates an "abstraction" of the physical memory available in a system.
 It allows a computer to use hard disk space as if it were additional RAM, enabling larger applications to run on systems with limited physical memory.
 - Physical memory refers to the actual RAM (Random Access Memory) installed in a computer system.
 It is the hardware that stores data and instructions currently in use.